MrThearMan/sqlite3-cache/README.md

 - value: Any — Picklable object to store.
 - timeout: int = DEFAULT_TIMEOUT — How long the value is valid in the cache.

-Add the value to the cache only if the key is not already in the cache, or the found value has expired.
+Set the value to the cache only if the key is not already in the cache, or the found value has expired.

 ---